xanhacks/ctf-docs/docs/pwn/format-string/01-leak-the-stack.md

 ---
-title: Leak all the stack
+title: Leak the stack
-description: Leak all the stack using a format string attack.
+description: Leak the stack using a format string attack.
 ---

-# Format string - Leak all the stack
+# Format string - Leak the stack

 ## Summary